stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 As I hesitated, striving to conjecture where Akeley might be, and why he had so suddenly discarded his necessary sick-room garments, I observed that the queer odour and sense of vibration were no longer in the room.
 What had been their cause?
-Curiously it occurred to me that I had noticed them only in Akeley&rsquo;s vicinity.
+Curiously it occurred to me that I had noticed them only in Akeley's vicinity.
 They had been strongest where he sat, and wholly absent except in the room with him or just outside the doors of that room.
 I paused, letting the flashlight wander about the dark study and racking my brain for explanations of the turn affairs had taken.

   Would to heaven I had quietly left the place before allowing that light to rest again on the vacant chair.
 As it turned out, I did not leave quietly; but with a muffled shriek which must have disturbed, though it did not quite awake, the sleeping sentinel across the hall.
-That shriek, and Noyes&rsquo;s still-unbroken snore, are the last sounds I ever heard in that morbidity-choked farmhouse beneath the black-wooded crest of a haunted mountain&mdash;that focus of trans-cosmic horror amidst the lonely green hills and curse-muttering brooks of a spectral rustic land.
+That shriek, and Noyes's still-unbroken snore, are the last sounds I ever heard in that morbidity-choked farmhouse beneath the black-wooded crest of a haunted mountain--that focus of trans-cosmic horror amidst the lonely green hills and curse-muttering brooks of a spectral rustic land.